 Cybersecurity faces several threats from current market conditions and political interventions.
 These are some of the factors that make cybersecurity a complex issue to circumvent:

-• Modern innovations like AI are growing at a fast pace, and it is challenging for cybersecurity agencies to keep up
+- Modern innovations like AI are growing at a fast pace, positioning human oversight with AI-driven cybersecurity tools is becoming essential.

-• The legal regulations vary according to location, for which 76% of Chief Information Security Officers (CISOs) believe it is difficult to standardise the legal compliance standards for cybersecurity
+- The legal regulations vary according to location, for which 76% of CISOs mention global compliance inconsistency, it is difficult to standardise the legal compliance standards for cybersecurity

 FAQs On Outsourcing Cybersecurity